+Service Type: Other Service

+As provided in 42 CFR §440.180(b)(9), the State requests th specified in statute.
+Service Title: e authority to provide the following additional service not

+Chore Aide

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

-\checkmark

 Category 2: Sub-Category 2:

-\checkmark

 Category 3: Sub-Category 3:

-\checkmark
+Service Definition (Scope):

 Category 4: Sub-Category 4:

-Chore Aide services consist of heavy house-hold chores to maintain the home in a clean, sanitary, and safe environment, including washing floors, windows, and walls, tacking down loose rugs, and tiles, and moving heavy items of furniture in order to provide for the person's and other individual provider's safe entry and exit. .Ideally, the chore aide prepares the home environment so as to be safe and clean that make the way for more routine and ongoing routine homemaker services.
+Chore Aide services consist of heavy household chores to maintain the home in a clean, sanitary, and safe environment, including washing floors, windows, and walls, tacking down loose rugs, and tiles, and moving heavy items of furniture in order to provide for the person's and other individual providers' safe entry and exit.
+Ideally, the chore aide prepares the home environment to be safe and clean and to facilitate more routine and ongoing homemaker services.
 This includes heavy house cleaning of the household so as to initially ensure the homemaker can conduct light household cleaning on a more routine basis.